du693/cheep/README.md

 - BirdNet Audio Processor: For audio processing and recognition.
 - ChatGPT API: For species' summary.

-For more information please continue reading the readME for an overview of Cheep's current capabilities and insights into its development.
+Continue with the readME for an overview of Cheep's current capabilities and insights into its development.

 While Cheep is a work in progress, I wanted to make this public as it serves as a testament to my proficiency in web development and ability to create engaging and interactive applications.